-Similar to other jurisdictions in the country, the taxation system in Manitoba is progressive and you pay more in taxes as your income increases.
+Like other jurisdictions in the country, the taxation system in Manitoba is progressive, and you pay more in taxes as your income increases.

 The lowest tax rate in Manitoba kicks in at 10.80% and applies to your taxable income up to $34,431.
 The highest provincial tax rate is 17.40% and applies to income exceeding $74,416.

 The annual tax bracket is indexed to inflation, and for the 2022 tax year, the indexation factor is 1.021.